StandingPadAnimations/StandingPadAnimations.github.io/content/resources/index.md

 ```

 ## Lighting Series

-Guide on how to approch lighting in Blender
+Guide on how to approach lighting in Blender

 {{< button target="/lighting-guide" >}}
 To The Lighting Guide!
 {{< /button >}}

 ## RTX Style Water Shader V1

 An old water shader I made that emulates the look of water in RTX Minecraft.

 {{< button target="https://github.com/StandingPadAnimations/StandingPadAnimations.github.io/releases/download/0.0.0/WaterShaderCyclesX.blend" >}}